sastutorials/sastutorials.github.io/tutorials/macros.md

 As you can see, the log prints out a **zero**, confirming the absence of the macro variable.

-Now, if we create the variable once more, and printed out the same sentence in the log, like so:
+Now, if we created the variable once more, and printed out the same sentence in the log, like so:

 ```
 %let ds = renewables17;